The Last Perfect Summer of Richard Dawlish: a Dottie Manderson mystery book 4

 She slanted an eyebrow at him.
 ‘Good idea, I could come with you.’

 Ten minutes later they reached the ‘pavilion’, as the Maynards called it, but which to Richard appeared to be a spacious if somewhat dilapidated summerhouse.
-Two wide, long steps led up to the door, and the group of young men and girls were sprawled all over the steps, chatting and drinking beer.
+Two wide, long steps led up to the door, and the group of young men and girls were sprawled all over the steps, smoking cigarettes and drinking beer.

 Richard ignored him, and took a seat on the other side of Miranda.
 He accepted a bottle from one of the other girls.
 She must be Margaret, Richard thought.
 Her errand completed, she turned back to Gervase, who put a possessive arm about her shoulders.
 Beyond her, Algy and his girlfriend Deirdre were kissing with complete abandon, ignoring the others nearby.
 Richard hoped things wouldn’t get too out of hand.
 The fourth girl was Miranda’s little sister Penny, a sweet kid who looked almost as uncomfortably out of place as Richard felt.
 She was too young to be drinking beer and talking about the kind of things the rest of them were likely to talk about.
 He’d give it half an hour, walk Penny back to the party, say goodnight to the Maynards, then make his escape.